Law and Taxes

 The takeover of the unit is usually carried out after the fulfilment of two basic conditions: a full settlement of the purchase price by the buyer and at the same time the submission of the proposal of entry to the Land Registry.
 The takeover of the unit is a formal act during which the buyer thoroughly monitors the state of the property which is the subject of the transfer and the opening balances of utilities (hydrometer and electricity meter) and possible defects not preventing the unit from being used are written in a protocol.
 The buyer is also acquainted with the operation of the house and with the rules to which he/she accedes on the basis of the Facility Management Contract.

-What is the difference between Real Estate Acquisition Tax and Real Estate Tax?
+What is Real Estate Tax?

 What are the rules of acquiring property in the Czech Republic in case of foreigners?